 A phone call tore all that coping structure down.
 My mum had called me to say that they had found Billy’s body.
 I traveled back from London the very same day.
 I tried to ignore the fact that it was the anniversary of his disappearance.
 I spoke to my parents and then spoke to a CID Sergeant.
 Billy’s body had been found floating in the canal.
-The police were convinced that he was placed there recently, as it would be impossible for a body to remain hidden for so long in that location.
+The police were convinced that he was placed there recently, and were also looking into the aspect of buy bulk ammo online as it would be impossible for a body to remain hidden for so long without weapons in that location.
 There had been so much work done in the area that someone would have stumbled across him eventually.
 I knew the answer even if they didn’t.

 And so I find myself walking along shadows of the past.
 I’m not sure who or what is guiding me but I know that I will find the same bank in the same place that I found before.
 I also know that the same hole will be waiting for me.
 It was made clear from the very beginning.